Sufficient conditions for perfect mixed tilings: Introduction

 If true, this would in particular generalise the result of Shokoufandeh and Zhao.
 Note that the work of Ishigami~\cite{Ish02} implies the conjecture in the special case when $w$ is linear in $n$.
-Here, we confirm Koml\'os' conjecture asymptotically for all $w=o(n)$ in a strong form.
+Here, we confirm Koml\'os' conjecture asymptotically for all $w=o(n)$ in a strong form. {We remark that it seems plausible that one can improve the dependencies of $C$ to $C= O(\kk)$ in \cref{thm:miss_constant_frac-simple}.}